Wayne Assing, Director

 Ellen has a bachelor’s degree in Education/Human Services from the University of Massachusetts/Amherst.
-Before joining the Counseling Center staff, Ellen worked in the entertainment/music industry as a management assistant for a singer/composer/actor.
-She has also worked with a state run agency which assisted in giving individual school placement to students with different learning abilities as well as supporting the school based programs in which they were enrolled.
+Before joining the Counseling Center staff, she has worked with a state-run agency which assisted in giving individual school placement to students with different learning abilities as well as supporting the school-based programs in which they were enrolled.
 In her spare time, Ellen enjoys baking, live music, movies, and spoiling her beagle Mable.
+Read more about Ellen.

 Rose takes a relational approach, believing in the importance of understanding how relationship dynamics impact one’s mental health.
 She recognizes that each student comes with a differing level of experience with therapy and works with students to identify goals and a pace best suited for them.
 Rose welcomes working with all students and has particular passion working with students navigating sexuality, family and relationship dynamics, eating concerns, trauma, anxiety, depression, and grief and loss.
 Read more about Rose.

 Edward’s approach to counseling is centered around mindfulness while empowering students to drive their experience during each session.
 He is bilingual (Spanish and English) and has been trained and has a passion for restorative justice which also influences the approach to his practice.
 Some areas of focus are trauma work, impacts of acculturation, family and relationship dynamics, anxiety, and depression.
 Read more about Edward.